“The Hut Tax War” in Sierra Leone

 On 3rd March, the combined force under Norris made a determined attempt to find and arrest Bai Bureh but from the moment they set out towards Port Loko, they came under continual harrassing attacks in the dense forest tracts and suffered considerable casualties; volley firing into the trees had little effect.
 Eventually reaching Port Loko, Major Norris took up a defensive position and summoned reinforcements from Freetown.
 On 6th March 1898, Norris was joined by 94 officers and men of the 1st West India Regt. under Major W. B. Stansfield who came up from Freetown.
 In the meantime, Bai Bureh’s supporters began to construct blockhouses, manned by only a few men, but skilfully constructed out of banana wood and hidden in the forests; from these almost invisible stockades, they could fire on passing columns and then flee into the woodlands before they could be surrounded and attacked.
 It was becoming clear that the “rebels” were gaining the upper hand – British firepower and superior armament was of little advantage in forests which completely hid the enemy – and the rebellion began to spread.

 As the situation seemed to be worsening, naval forces from the Cape Squadron were brought into action, with brigades (amounting to about 250 men) landed at Bonthe from HMS Fox (Capt.
 F. H. Henderson), Blonde (Cdr.
 P. Hoskins) and Alecto (Lt.
 A. F. Holmes); these ships also conveyed reinforcements in the form of the 3rd West India Regiment, shipped from St. Helena, while a small detachment of Royal Artillery and other specialists (e.g. Royal Engineers) was sent from England.
 In total, including the Sierra Leone Police and “odd” detachments, some 2,500 men were immediately available to take the fight to Bai Bureh.
 It is believed that the timely arrival of these reinforcements was actually what saved the colony from being completely overrun; they were able, for example, to relieve Major Norris’s heavily-pressed column and get him back to Freetown.
-Bai Bureh was finally captured in October 1898 by a force under Col. E. R. P. Woodgate of the West Africa Regt.
-Bai Bureh and two colleagues were exiled to the Gold Coast, though he was allowed to return in 1905 and reassumed chieftaincy of Kasse.
+Bai Bureh was finally captured in October 1898 by “A” Company of the newly-formed West Africa Regt. under Col. E. R. P. Woodgate.
+Bai Bureh and two colleagues were exiled to the Gold Coast, though he was allowed to return in 1905 and reassumed the chieftaincy of Kasse.

 However, the success of Bai Bureh encouraged others to rise against the government.
 The central Mende (or Mendi) tribe, under Momoh Jah, and tribes in the south of the colony (the “southern front”) showed a particular willingness to take on the British, aiming to drive them out of the country; merchants and civilians, both Europeans and those of mixed race deemed to be “westernised”, were attacked, with over 1000 estimated to have been killed.
 From April 1898, beginning from the district of Imperri, armed bands of Mende overran the coastal area, taking control of smaller ports as far as the Liberian frontier.
 Other rebel groups operated further inland and many SLFP posts and bases were attacked or besieged; even major towns like Bonthe and Waterloo were attacked.